nerdlem/czdstool/README.md

 ## Parallel access to the CZDS REST API

 The option `--info-workers` and `--fetch-workers` control the number of concurrent `HEAD` and `GET` requests used to access the zone file data.

+## Requesting access to tlds

+The `request` command automatically requests access to the TLDs provided in the command line.